jphalip/djangocore-box/README.md

 Booting the VM
 --------------

+_Legend:_ `(host)` is for commands to run on the host machine, and `(vm)` is for commands to run inside the VM.

+If you have already downloaded the box file separately, then run the following command (otherwise skip this step):

+    (host) $ vagrant box add djangocore-box-1.0 path/to/your/local/copy/of/djangocore-box-1.0

 To boot the VM, run the following commands to start the build process:

-_Legend:_ `(host)` is for commands to run on the host machine, and `(vm)` is for commands to run inside the VM.

     (host) $ mkdir djangocore
     (host) $ cd djangocore